Ada-Developers-Academy/core-unit-1/functions-continued/variable-scope.md

 In our example above, when we try to access `breakfast_message` outside of its scope (in the `display_breakfast` function), we get the error message `NameError: name 'breakfast_message' is not defined`.

-After a function "finishes" (the function `return`s or it exits/finishes running), the local variables "leave" and are "released."
-The local variables will simply not reference any values anymore (and the computer memory that held those values gets recovered), and we'll never be able to access those local variables again.

-The local variables "restart" when the function gets called again; when a function gets called again, and all relevant local variables get re-initialized.
+A function completes when it encounters a `return` statement, or otherwise reaches the end of its code.
+The `display_breakfast` function has no return statement, so it completes after printing its message.
+After it finishes, the names of its local variables become unavailable.
+Those names existed only while the function was running, and cannot be accessed from outside the function.

+The string `"My breakfast today is an apple"` was created within the function itself.
+This data is referred to by the name `breakfast_message`, a local variable that only exists inside the function.
+When the name becomes unavailable, there is no longer any way to access that data.
+The Python interpreter tracks this, and will eventually recover the memory, to be reused elsewhere.
+We can no longer access that data.

+As a result, once `display_breakfast` has completed, neither the local variable `breakfast_message`, nor the string data to which it referred, can ever be accessed in the rest of the program.

+If we run the function again, a new string message is created.
+It may be located in a different area of memory entirely!
+This time, the local variable `breakfast_message` will refer to _that_ location, rather than the previous location.
+Even though the function is the same, each time we run it we get a new local variable referring to different data.

-#### Parameters are Scoped to its Function
+#### Parameters Are Scoped to Its Function

-Recall that parameters are names to arguments we pass into a function.
+Recall that parameters are names for the arguments we pass into a function.

-**Parameters are like local variables,** with variable scope to that function.
+**Parameters are scoped like local variables**.
+Their names are available only within the function's local variable scope.

 ```python
 def display_breakfast(breakfast_fruit):